Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 TBW is the total amount of data you can write to an SSD over its life span before it becomes unreliable.
 The higher the TBW value, the better the endurance and the longer the drive will last.

-It's important to note that TBW can be misleading since larger capacities generally mean a higher TBW rating.
-For example, if you stack a 1TB low-endurance SSD against a 250GB high-endurance SSD, the former will have a higher TBW value.
+It’s important to note that TBW can be misleading since larger capacities generally mean a higher TBW rating.
+For example, if you compare a 4TB low-endurance SSD against a 1TB high-endurance SSD, the former will have a higher TBW value.

 For this reason, there’s another more consistent measurement for endurance.

-DWPD is the percentage of a full drive writes per day over the SSD's warranty period, which tends to be between three and five years.
+DWPD is the number of complete drive writes per day over the SSD’s warranty period, which tends to be between three and five years.

 For example, if a 250GB SSD has a 1 DWPD rating and a warranty of three years, you can expect to write up to 250GB daily and every day for three years.
-If the same drive has the DWPD value of .5, you can write 125GB to it per day, and so on.
+If the same drive has a DWPD value of .5, you can write 125GB to it per day for the same period, and so on.

 The higher the DWPD value, the better the endurance, but remember that DWPD needs to be weighed against the warranty period.
 For example, a drive with .5 DWPD over three years has lower endurance than one with .4 DWPD over five years.